Gadiguibou/rdapcheck/README.md

 # rdapcheck

-A simple RDAP library and command-line tool to check the domain name availability in bulk.
+A simple RDAP library and command-line tool to check domain name availability in bulk.

 This module is also available on [deno.land/x](https://deno.land/x/rdapcheck).